 You'll find picnic areas at the entrances of many Sonoma County Regional Parks, and these are great sites if you have limited time or are with a large group.
 But if you're up for a little adventure, you can discover more remote picnic sites, settings where it seems you've got the park all to yourself and you're immersed in the sights, sounds and scents of spring.

 Here are a few of our favorite out-of-the-way picnic spots:

-Because you'll hike up to a mile to reach these sites, keep your load light - sandwiches, fruit and other portable items you that fit in your day pack.
+Because you'll hike up to a mile to reach these sites, keep your load light – sandwiches, fruit, and other portable items that fit in your day pack.
 It's OK to enjoy alcohol in the parks, so if there's room in your pack for your favorite Sonoma County wine or craft beer, here's to you!

 Keep in mind all of these picnic sites are a little rugged.
 They're not set amid manicured grounds, and the tables could be described as "vintage."
 But that's part of the adventure, right?

 Please practice Leave No Trace: If you bring it into the outdoors, take it back with you.
 Discarded to-go containers, soda cans, plastic floats, etc. all have far-reaching, negative impacts on wildlife and the environment.

 Pack out everything you pack in – not all these picnic sites have trash cans nearby – and be a hero and pick up other trash and litter to leave the place better than you found it.